Know a colleague who should receive this newsletter? Sign up here to be added to the email list.

 At Johns Hopkins Medical Imaging (JHMI), we are committed to maintaining high standards for patient safety, image quality and accessibility.
 Green Spring Station, Pavilion III, will offer additional MRI capacity with a new 3T MRI scanner

 Patients can take advantage of our online direct scheduling options through MyChart for mammogram, ultrasound, X-ray, DEXA, CT or select MRI exams.
 Our team will take care of obtaining any necessary pre-authorization from the patient’s insurance.
 Johns Hopkins Medical Imaging accepts more insurances policies than hospital-based care facilities.
-The full list of accepted insurance is available here.

 We are here to ensure that your patients receive the quality imaging they need in a safe environment.
 If you have questions, don’t hesitate to contact us at RadImagingInfo@jhmi.edu.